Niseko is getting more and more international, and so many people from overseas come every year to work during the winter for the powder snow.

 2. Easier to drive

-Kei cars are designed to fit smaller spaces, so it will help you a lot when you drive in bigger cities.
+Kei cars are designed to fit smaller spaces, so it’s simply easy to drive when you turn and park.

-Bigger cities will have multi level parking that wouldn’t allow you to park some of the bigger general cars, so owning a kei car would relieve you from having these stresses.
+Bigger cities will have multi level parking that wouldn’t allow you to park some of the bigger general cars, so owning a kei car might relieve you from having these stresses.

 3. Easier to sell